The Good Brand Checklist

 Need help with a tagline - check out TaglineGuru

-Once you’ve created your brand assets (brand standards, logo artwork, marketing collateral) you need a formal system (or process) for controlled delivery and licensing of brand users.
-A Brand Management System is a software application typically residing on a server or in the cloud on the internet.
+Once you've created your brand assets (brand standards, logo artwork, marketing collateral) you need a formal system (or process) for controlled delivery and licensing of brand users.
+A brand management system is an application typically residing on a server or in the cloud on the internet.

 The most important rule of all.